 Yoga therapy sessions are private and one-to-one, this ensures that the individual needs of the client/student can be met.
-A wide range of health problems can be eased by yoga therapy and this is always through attending to the whole person.
+A wide range of health problems can be addressed via therapeutic sessions, these will always involve attending to the whole person.
 In order to move towards better health, the body/mind of a client may need care and attention on many levels.
-Whereas a typical session with Amanda will address the physical problems that the client presents with; their emotional, mental and spiritual needs will also be carefully considered.
+Whereas a typical session with Amanda will address the physical problems that the client presents with, their emotional, mental and spiritual needs will also be carefully considered.

 Amanda has worked therapeutically with individual clients for many years.
 Health issues of clients have included – cancer, stroke, myalgic encephalitis/chronic fatigue syndrome, thyroid dysfunction, diabetes, arthritis, depression, anxiety, anger, addictions.

 Training for this type of work began on a year long course with Jabadao in 1996/1997.
 Influences that informed the Jabadao course, included Process Oriented Psychology, Transactional Analysis, Laban Movement Analysis, Bartenieff’s Fundamentals, Authentic Movement, Contact Improvisation.